rstacruz/scour/README.md

 > `keys()`

 Returns keys.
-If the data is an array, returns the array's indices.
+If the value is an array, this returns the array's indices.

 ### where